 - 1 tablespoon maple syrup or honey or more to taste

 - Place milk, cinnamon stick, turmeric, ginger, coconut oil, and black pepper in a small saucepan.

 - Cook, stirring frequently, until warm but not boiling.

 - Give it a taste and add in your sweetener.

 - If you used fresh turmeric and ginger, strain it to your cups.
 If not, divide it in two mugs.

 - If preferred, sprinkle with ground cinnamon.
 Serve.

-- The calories listed in the below nutrition label is for Turmeric Golden milk made with unsweetened almond milk.
-If you decide to use unsweetened full fat coconut milk, the calorie count goes up to 549 calories.
+- The calorie information listed in the below nutrition label is for Turmeric Golden milk made with unsweetened almond milk.
+If you decide to use unsweetened full-fat coconut milk, the calorie count goes up to 549 calories.

 - Storage and reheating: You can store leftovers in an airtight container in the fridge for up to 2 days.
 When ready to reheat, simply place it in a saucepan and warm it on the stove until it is warmed through (I do not recommend boiling it for a long time.)